ansromanov/recnik/UPDATE_INSTRUCTIONS.md

 ## 2. Rebuild the Containers

-Since we've made changes to the source code, you need to rebuild the Docker images:
+Since we've made changes to the source code and added new dependencies, you need to rebuild the Docker images:

 ```bash
 docker-compose build --no-cache
 ```

+**IMPORTANT**: This step is crucial for the News feature to work, as it installs the new RSS parser dependencies.

 ## 3. Start the Updated Application